Perturbations of exponential maps: Non-recurrent dynamics: Introduction and main results

 We will focus on parameters $\lambda$ for which the only singular value $0$ is in the Julia set and the $\omega$-limit set of $0$ does not contain itself.
 Such parameters are called \emph{non-recurrent}.
 We first show that non-recurrent dynamics are rare in the Lebesgue sense.

 \begin{theorem} The set of non-recurrent parameters in the exponential family has zero Lebesgue measure. \end{theorem}

 We make several remarks on this result.
 Let $\j(f_{\lambda})$ be the Julia set of $f_{\lambda}$. \begin{remark}~ \begin{itemize} \item[$\bullet$] Bade\'nska considered parameters in the exponential family with bounded post-singular sets (called \emph{post-singularly bounded parameters}) and proved a similar result \cite[Theorem 1]{badenska1} for such parameters.
 This implies directly that such parameters are non-recurrent in the above sense.
-So the theorem gives a generalization of her result.
+So our theorem gives a generalization of her result.

 \item[$\bullet$] A parameter $\lambda$ is \emph{escaping} if $f^{n}_{\lambda}(0)\to\infty$ as $n\to\infty$.
 Qiu proved in 1994 that the set of escaping parameters has Hausdorff dimension two \cite{qiu2}.
-It is, however, unknown since then whether this set has Lebesgue measure zero (which is the motivation of the present paper).
+It was, however, unknown since then whether this set has Lebesgue measure zero (which is the motivation of the present paper).
 Our result confirms this and thus complements his result, since escaping parameters are also non-recurrent.
-However, escaping parameters may not be rare in the above sense generally.
+However, escaping parameters may not be rare in the above sense for general families of transcendental functions.
 In \cite{qiu2} it is shown that the set of escaping parameters in the sine family $\{\lambda\sin(z):\lambda\in\c\setminus\{0\}\}$ has positive Lebesgue measure.

 \item[$\bullet$] Non-recurrent parameters are considerably more general due to the non-compactness of the phase space.
 In the above settings, the singular value either has a bounded orbit or tends to $\infty$ under iterates.
 Non-recurrent parameters, however, can be post-singularly unbounded without being escaping.
 In other words, the singular orbit could possibly oscillate between some compact set and $\infty$.
 So in this sense our result is more general.